tjcrone/ddci/reports/ddci_report_2017.md

 Another primary concern is the apparent lack of documentation for uFrame and the proprietary nature of many components of the uFrame codebase.
 In addition to the obvious transparency issues when dealing with closed-source code, the proprietary aspect of the software may become a budget issue in the future.
 If there are no funds for planned product improvements or if Raytheon is unwilling to make uFrame open source, then OOI could be locked in with a Raytheon product for the foreseeable future.
 Even if Raytheon does release the source code, there is no guarantee that the current CI team (or the new team if that changes) will have the skills to maintain and modify what would become a fork of the Raytheon product into the public domain.

 Despite these concerns, the committee notes that the uFrame/Cassandra database model offers some advantages that *may* not be easily replicated using a simpler file based system.
 The first among these is that uFrame stores instrument raw data in the database, and applies processors to the data upon data request.
-This model would theoretically allow users to apply custom processor files to the raw data to generate alternative data products during queries, however it is not clear if this capability has been realized.
+This model would, in principle, allow users to apply custom processor files to the raw data to generate alternative data products during queries, however it is not clear if this capability has been realized.
 Currently changing processors appears to be a long and complex process which regular users do not have easy access to.
 Another advantage is that the current system is capable of ingesting, processing, and serving data from the Cabled Array in real-time, which provides substantial scientific value.

 For OOI 2.0, the committee recommends that uFrame be evaluated in terms of the issues listed above, and that potential alternatives be considered.
 Any replacement systems considered should not descope the capabilities of the CI, and specifically should maintain and preferably extend the “compute on query” aspect of the system, and should maintain the real-time ingestion/processing/service capability of Cabled Array data.